 Characteristics of Participants

 The baseline demographic characteristics of the MACS participants have been published previously (33).
-In the current analysis, 364 participants (59% of original cohort) at 12 years and 399 participants (64% of original cohort), who had data on both sensitization and lung function testing, were included.
-The characteristics of those participants are presented in Table 1.
-Participants who did not attend follow-ups at 12 and 18 years in the MACS had less educated parents “see Table E1 in the Online Repository”.
+This analysis was restricted to who had data on both sensitization and lung function testing and included 364 participants (59% of original cohort) at 12 years and 399 participants (64% of original cohort).
+The characteristics of the included participants are presented in Table 1.
+With the exception of a higher proportion of highly educated parents, MACS participants who attended lung function measurement at both 12 and 18 year follow-ups were similar to those who did not attend “see Table E1 in the Online Repository”.

-In LISAplus, the baseline demographic characteristics of participants have been described previously (19).
-796 participants from four study centres (358, 250, 100 and 88 from Munich, Leipzig, Bad Honnef and Wesel, respectively) were included in the analysis.
+The baseline demographic characteristics of LISA participants have been described previously (19).
+796 participants (47% of original cohort) from four study centres (358, 250, 100 and 88 from Munich, Leipzig, Bad Honnef and Wesel, respectively) were included in the analysis.
 The characteristics of analyzed participants are summarized in Table 1.

 With the exception of a higher proportion of highly educated parents and a lower number of older siblings, LISAplus participants who attended lung function measurement at the 15-year follow-up were similar to those who did not attend “see Table E1 in the Online Repository”.

-Atopic sensitization in the first two years and lung function at 12, 15 and 18 years
+Sensitization in the first two years and lung function at 12, 15 and 18 years

 Sensitization and pre-BD FEV1

-Sensitization to food only (i.e. without aeroallergen sensitization) at 6 months was associated with a reduction in pre-BD FEV1 at 12 and 18 years (Figure 1).
+Sensitization to food only (i.e. without aeroallergen sensitization) and degree of sensitization to food at 6 months were associated with a reduction in pre-BD FEV1 at 12 and 18 years (Figure 1 and Tables E5 – E8).
 Similar findings were observed for food only sensitization at 12 months (Figure 1).
 Additionally, sensitization to aeroallergens without co-existing food sensitization at 24 months was associated with a reduction in pre-BD FEV1 at 15 and at 18 years (Figure 1).

-Co-sensitization to food and aeroallergens at all three time points was not associated with any deficit in pre-BD FEV1 at 12, 15 or 18 years (Figure 1) “see Table E2 in the Online Repository”.
+Co-sensitization to food and aeroallergens at all three-time points was not associated with any deficit in pre-BD FEV1 at 12, 15 or 18 years (Figure 1) “see Table E2 in the Online Repository”.

 Sensitization and post-BD FEV1

-Sensitization to food without co-existing aeroallergen sensitization at 6 months was associated with a reduction in post-BD FEV1 at 18 years (Figure 2).
+Sensitization to food without co-existing aeroallergen sensitization and degree of sensitization food at 6 months were associated with a reduction in post-BD FEV1 at 18 years (Figure 2 and Tables E6 & E8).
 However, no other combination of food and/or aeroallergen sensitization at any time point was related to post-BD FEV1 at 15 or 18 years (Figure 2) “see Table E2 in the Online Repository”.

 Sensitization and pre-BD FEV1/FVC ratio

-Sensitization to food only without aeroallergen sensitization at 6 months was associated with a reduction in pre-BD FEV1/FVC ratio at 12 years (Figure 3).
+Sensitization to food only without aeroallergen sensitization at 6 months and degree of sensitization food were associated with a reduction in pre-BD FEV1/FVC ratio at 12 years (Figure 3 and Tables E5 – E8).
 Furthermore, sensitization to aeroallergens without concurrent food sensitization at 24 months was associated with a reduction in pre-BD FEV1/FVC ratio at 15 and 18 years (Figure 3).
 Surprisingly, sensitization to aeroallergens only at 6 months was associated with an increase of pre-BD FEV1/FVC ratio at 12 years.
 Co-sensitization to food and aeroallergens at all three-time points was not associated with any deficit in pre-BD FEV1/FVC ratio at 12, 15 and 18 years (Figure 3) “see Table E3 in the Online Repository”.

 Sensitization and post-BD FEV1/FVC ratio